shimataro/jspp/README.md

 ======

 C-like JavaScript Preprocessor.
-It enables to include other file into JavaScript file, like C preprocessor `#include`.
-And can combine multiple JavaScript files into one easily.
+It can combine multiple JavaScript files into one easily.

 ## Requires